BDC Hamburger Icon

 • Custom websites.
 In contrast, custom websites are purpose-built for your needs and should only include necessary code.
 Talented web developers deliver custom sites with clean, efficient coding, which leads to better performance.
 However, custom websites cost more and take longer to build.

-Whichever option you choose, ensure your web developer is comfortable creating both template and custom websites.
+Whichever option you choose, your web developer needs to be comfortable creating templates and custom websites.

 FYIDid you know